ZhengaoLi/DISP-LLM-Dimension-Independent-Structural-Pruning/README.md

 ---
 #### To-Do List
 - Perform pruning and evaluation on the LLaMA-2 7B model using the trained hypernetwork weights.
+Add supports for other datasets.
 #### Citation
 ```
 @inproceedings{gaodisp,